 PUPIL PREMIUM STATEMENT

 The pupil premium is additional money which is given to state schools in England to raise the attainment of disadvantaged pupils.
 The objective of the Government’s funding strategy is to close the academic gaps between these disadvantaged pupils and their peers.
 Funding is also given to support children who have a parent or parents in the regular armed forces.
-At St Mary’s there are 67 children which attract this funding.
-67 children are 21% of the total number of children in the school.
+At St Mary’s there are 70 children who attract this funding.
+70 children are 29% of the total number of children in the school.

 The allocation of Pupil Premium funding is not designated on a per-pupil basis but is strategically used to benefit the group as a whole.
 The school takes an individual approach to monitoring progress and attainment, of the group, and this is reviewed half termly at progress review meetings with class teachers and senior leaders.
 The Headteacher has overall responsibility for the pupil premium funding; she monitors the impact of spending on children’s progress and attainment and the provision made for individual children that have specific barriers to learning.

 The performance of disadvantaged pupils is presented to and discussed by governors termly.
 The funding expenditure is checked termly by governors.
 The school also monitors the impact that the spending and provision has for other children (non- disadvantaged).